swagtop/bevy-flake/docs/details.md

 ## What does `bevy-flake` do?

-The flake provides a preconfigured environment for the rust toolchain, and a couple of packages that are helpful for Bevy development.
+The flake provides a preconfigured environment for the Rust toolchain, and a couple of packages that are helpful for Bevy development.
 The environment for these packages can be overridden with ones own configuration.